Samsung Messages Keeps Stopping? 10 Fixes That Work

 7. Update your phone’s software

-If a One UI bug is responsible, Samsung usually patches it.
-Install any update from Settings → Software update → Download and install.
+If a One UI bug is responsible, Samsung usually patches it quickly.
+Install any available update from Settings → Software update → Download and install.

 8. Check Carrier Services (RCS)